 2.20 rand_r()

-Defined in stdlib.h, this is a reentrant version of the rand() function.
+Defined in s tdlib.h, this is a reentrant version of the rand() function.

+2.20.1 Syntax

-int rand_r(struct rand_state buffer);
+intrand_r(struct rand_state buffer);

+where:

 buffer is a pointer to a user-supplied buffer storing the state of the random number generator.

+2.20.2 Usage

-This function enables you to explicitly supply your own buffer in thread-local storage.
+This function n enables you to explicitly supply your own buffer in thread-local storage.

+2.20.3 See also

+Reference

-- C library functions that are not thread-safe on page 2-68 - srand_r() on page 2-39.
+C libro srand ary functions that are not thread-safe on page 2-68 $d_r()$ on page 2-39.

 2.21 remove()

 This is the standard C library remove() function from stdio.h.

+2.21.1 Syntax

 int remove(const char filename);

+2.21.2 Usage

+The default implementation of this function uses semihosting.

 remove() causes the file whose name is the string pointed to by filename to be removed.
 Subsequent attempts to open the file result in failure, unless it is created again.
 If the file is open, the behavior of the remove() function is implementation-defined.

+2.21.3 Returns

 Returns zero if the operation succeeds or nonzero if it fails.

+2.21.4 See also

+Reference

+Using ARM C and C++ Libraries and Floating-Point Support:

+• Direct semihosting C library function dependencies on page 2-38.

 2.22 rename()

 This is the standard C library rename() function from stdio.h.

+2.22.1 Syntax

 int rename(const char old, const char new);

+2.22.2 Usage

+The default implementation of this function uses semihosting.

-rename() causes the file whose name is the string pointed to by old to be subsequently known by the name given by the string pointed to by new.
+rename() causes the file whose name is the string pointed to by old to be subsequently known by the name given by the string pointed to by new .
 The file named old is effectively removed.
 If a file named by the string pointed to by new exists prior to the call of the rename() function, the behavior is implementation-defined.

+2.22.3 Returns

 Returns zero if the operation succeeds or nonzero if it fails.
 If the operation returns nonzero and the file existed previously it is still known by its original name.

+2.22.4 See also

+Reference

+Using ARM C and C++ Libraries and Floating-Point Support:

+• Direct semihosting C library function dependencies on page 2-38.